isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 - The theme uses the custom plugin "Columned Images for Madhouse Heaven".
 Remember to upload the latest version.
 - Usage: [flex_col_images num_col=3][/flex_col_images]
 - Takes three or four columns

+## Images for the mobile menu

+- Should be 768 width by 1024 width
+- Needs to be manually gradiented